 ⚠ Do not try to remove the display all the way yet, the screen is still connected to the phone assembly.

 Step 11 - Open up the phone assembly

-⚠ Avoid straining the display cable during the following procedure.
+Avoid straining the display cable during the following procedure.

-• Carefully open the right side of the screen to the left side of the phone assembly like you would open a book.
+• Carefully fold the screen to the left side of the phone assembly like you would open the front cover of a book.